-Done for the shopping for the festival?
+Done shopping for the festival?
 Don't throw away those shopping bags just yet.
 If you have plain brown shopping bags, you're in luck.
 You can use them to pack your gifts and decorate them however you wish.
 Use craft scissors to cut delicate designs at the edge or use a lace to tie up the bag.
 If you have printed bags, you can easily use them too.
-Just add details like handmade tags and ribbons to make the gift look put together.
+Just add details like handmade tags and ribbons to make the gift look more put together.

 5. Make Your Own Stamps